mobillium/iOS-Guidelines/project-folder-structure.md

  <details>

  Helper should be divided into swift files according to their process rather than a general helper.
 For example FirebaseHelper.swift, StripeHelper.swift.
-Helpers should be under the **Helpers** folder.
+Helpers should be under the **Helper** folder.

  ```text
  ├── ProjectFolder